You searched for: “light

 This entry is located in the following unit: Photovoltaic Conversion Efficiency Terms + (page 10)

-A plot of the change in brightness, expressed in apparent magnitudes, against time of variable stars.
+A chart of graph of the change in brightness of a celestial object: A light curve is expressed in apparent magnitudes, against time of variable stars.

 This entry is located in the following unit: Astronomy and related astronomical terms (page 14)